GSA/digitalgov.gov/content/posts/2015-09-18-success-spotlight-challenge-takes-students-biomedicine-to-next-level.md

 While members of the first-place team graduated in May, the work they initiated under this challenge will continue.

 The team’s [Viral Diagnostic Technology](https://www.youtube.com/watch?v=MpAT1ChE0rk) makes it easier for HIV patients to determine if their medications are, indeed, reducing the amount of virus in their bloodstreams.
-The technology they designed can detect HIV through electrochemical methods, which are less complex than biological methods. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/425-x-263-Viral-Diagnostic-Technology-2.jpg" alt="The special membrane used by the device is first coated with an HIV-specific antibody which captures HIV viruses.
+The technology they designed can detect HIV through electrochemical methods, which are less complex than biological methods. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/425-x-263-Viral-Diagnostic-Technology-2.jpg" alt="The special membrane used by the device is first coated with an HIV-specific antibody which captures HIV viruses.
 Then, gold and silver nanoparticles are bound to the captured HIV.
 With each of the steps, ions become progressively less able to reach electrodes.
-By measuring the resulting current, it is possible to determine the amount of virus that has been caught in the membrane." %}
+By measuring the resulting current, it is possible to determine the amount of virus that has been caught in the membrane." caption="" >}}

 In addition to taking center stage at the annual meeting of the Biomedical Engineering Society, the Lehigh grads will receive a $20,000 prize—seed money they plan to start a new business, protect their intellectual property, and fund further research.